Bird Flu Outbreak : Is it safe to consume Poultry meat and egg?

 What is a Bird Flu ?

-Bird flu or avian flu is an infection caused by avian influenza (flu) viruses.
+Bird flu, or avian influenza, is an infection caused by avian influenza viruses.
 These flu viruses occur naturally among birds.
 Wild birds worldwide carry the viruses in their intestines, but usually do not get sick from them.
 However, bird flu is very contagious among birds and can make some domesticated birds, including chicken and ducks, very sick and kill them.

 How does the infection occur?

-Most strains of avian influenza virus are mainly found in the respiratory and gastrointestinal tracts of infected birds, and not in meat, however the highly pathogenic strain of the virus, H5N1 can be found in meat and also found inside and on the surface of eggs laid by infected birds.
+Most strains of the avian influenza virus are primarily found in the respiratory and gastrointestinal tracts of infected birds, not in their meat.
+However, the highly pathogenic H5N1 strain can be present in the meat and both inside and on the surface of eggs laid by infected birds.

 Does it transmit to humans?